How to Paint a Pear in Watercolor – A Beginners Tutorial

 Download the outline sketch:

-As well as the step by step process I used to paint this still life, I’d also like to explain a couple of fundamental principles which you may find useful.
+As well as the step by step process I used to paint this still life, I’d also like to explain a couple of watercolor basics which you may find useful.
 Personally I try to keep these rules in mind when painting this kind of simple still life subject.
 You can apply the same approach to any kind of composition you like.

 Give it a try!

 Value, or tone, refers to the levels of lightness or darkness in a painting.
 For example, white is the lightest value and black is the darkest.